These Five Superfoods Are Scientifically Proven to Fight Cancer

 View All Section Pages

-According to the American Institute for Cancer Research, 1.5 million Americans are diagnosed with cancer every year and one-third of these cases are preventable.
+According to the American Cancer Society, nearly 1.9 million Americans are diagnosed with cancer every year and 40% of these cases are linked to modifiable risk factors, meaning they could be prevented.
 What can you do to decrease your risk of developing cancer?
 There is so much information out there on the many foods that fight cancer.
-Try to incorporate some of the five foods listed that contain many beneficial properties, including cancer prevention.
+Try incorporating some of the five foods listed below that contain many beneficial properties, including cancer-fighting properties.

-Dry beans and lentils contain folate, a B vitamin, shown to decrease pancreatic cancer risk, and they contain antioxidants that prevent cell damage that can lead to cancer.
+Dry beans and lentils contain folate, a B vitamin shown to decrease pancreatic cancer risk, and antioxidants that prevent cell damage that can lead to cancer.
 The high fiber content in these foods may also protect against colon cancer.

 Tip: Add legumes to casseroles, stews, soups, salads and dips.

-This berry is full of nutrients including vitamin C and K, fiber and antioxidants.
-Research has shown a diet rich in fruits can lower the risk of mouth, throat, lung and stomach cancers.
+This berry is full of nutrients including vitamins C and K, fiber and antioxidants.
+Research shows a diet rich in fruits can lower the risk of mouth, throat, lung and stomach cancers.

 Tip: Frozen blueberries are just as nutritious as fresh.